rrwebarchitects/Skillcutz1/README.md

 I think I figured out the screen sizing problem, but will have to check on your computer to see if it works.

 -3/17/17 -ryan

+Edited the screen size problem.
+I think I figured it out.
+I did the code on my tv, and now will load it on my laptop to see if everything is still showing up right.

+-3/17/17